geli-lms/geli/README.md

 ## How to use:

+1. Go to `app/webFrontend/`
-1. Run `npm install` in the root folder of the app
+2. Run `npm install` in the root folder of the app
-2. Run `npm start` to use angular-cli serve
+3. Run `npm start-docker-dev` or `npm start-vagrant-dev` to use angular-cli serve

 If you have problems with the angular-cli version try following: